wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 *Example.* Callee-to-Dealer progressive `YIELD` with encryption and key ID

-Nothing prevents to use `Payload Passthru Mode` with other features, for example `Progressive Call Results`
+Nothing prevents the use of `Payload Passthru Mode` with other features such as, for example, `Progressive Call Results`.

 {align="left"}
 ```json